Permission for pets and service animals

 How do I get permission for a pet?

-You can apply for permission by filling in a pet Request/Agreement Form and emailing it to info@bpha.org.uk or by posting it to us.
+You can apply for permission by filling in a pet Request/Agreement Form and emailing it to [email protected] or by posting it to us.
 You can also send the form your Housing Officer, Extra Care Scheme Manager, Visiting Support Coordinator or Independent Living Manager.

 Your request will be reviewed and if your agreements allow it, and you and your pet meet our acceptance criteria, then permission will be granted.

-Please download and complete an Pet Request Form here if you’d like to get permission to keep a pet.
+You can download and complete an Pet Request Form here if you’d like to get permission to keep a pet.

-if you are unable to download or print a copy of the form then please contact us and we will post a form out to you.
+If you are unable to download or print a copy of the form then please contact us and we will post a form out to you.

 Responsibilities